 Complaining About Your Past Companies

-You surely know that complaining about your past work experiences during the interview for a new position is quite unprofessional.
+You surely know that complaining about your past work experiences during an interview for a new position is unprofessional.
 Believe it or not, posts where you complain about your past employers and companies also count.
-Whether your comments are fair or not, employers will think twice before hiring you.
+Whether your comments are fair, employers will think twice before hiring you.

 Mocking Customers

 Everyone loves Karen and “I want to talk to the manager” jokes.
 Everyone has at least one experience with an obnoxious customer.
-But mocking the customers online is extremely unprofessional.
-And it can really hurt your opportunities of landing a job.
+However, mocking customers online is extremely unprofessional.
+And it can hurt your opportunities to land a job.

 Support consultants constantly run into customers who need help with a certain application but lack computer skills.
-And you can laugh about it with your colleagues, but an online post mocking that type of customer can lead to not getting a new job.
+You can laugh about it with your colleagues, but an online post mocking that type of customer can lead to not getting a new job.
 Complaining about customers is showing your company in a bad light.
 And that’s again risking its reputation.
-If you want to start your career only from scratch, you should use LinkedIn resume service to land a dream job.
+If you want to start your career only from scratch, you should use LinkedIn’s resume service to land a dream job.

 How to Prevent Social Media From Hurting Your Career?